sojit/Bash/README.md

 # The scripts

-_The script which I have written is to make few of my task bit easier.
-I'm still working on various aspects and improving my skills on bash._
+_The scripts are to make few of my task bit easier and for my own learning.
+I'm still working on various aspects to improve my skills on bash._